The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-where we can assume $\textit{id}$ is a user specified list of starting vertices. \ In this case, $G$ is user-specified.
-A program based on the \edge{} language may allow a user to load a file (such as a matrix-market file~\cite{Boisvert:1996:MMW}) or create a graph data structure.
+In this case, $G$ is user-specified.
+A program based on the \edge{} language may allow a user to load a file (such as a Matrix Market file~\cite{Boisvert:1996:MMW}) or construct a graph data structure programmatically.